Alibaba posts record Singles' Day sales, but growth slows

 Alibaba declined to comment on the SEC probe on Friday.

 The company has also faced criticism for its failure to address selling of counterfeit goods on its online marketplace.
-During his speech Jack Ma called on authorities to confiscate licenses from manufacturers making counterfeit products.
+During his speech Jack Ma called on authorities to confiscate licences from manufacturers making counterfeit products.

-"Someone has to remove their licenses, someone has to close them down," said Ma, adding that Alibaba itself was "not law enforcement".
+"Someone has to remove their licences, someone has to close them down," said Ma, adding that Alibaba itself was "not law enforcement".

 Alibaba is not the only retailer to mark Nov.
 11 with a massive sales drive.
 China's no. 2 e-commerce player, JD.com Inc (JD.O), and many others also offer discount deals on the day.